cwendorf/Sourcebook/Methods/statistical-analyses/README.md

 ---

+### Abstract

-**Abstract:** This section provides an overview of the basic types of statistical analyses.
+This section provides an overview of the basic types of statistical analyses.
 This starts with the basic terminology of statistics.
 It also includes a decision tree for highlighting the typical tests of statistical significance, confidence intervals, and effects sizes used for common univariate research designs.

 > A proper HTML version is in development.
 For now, this chapter includes images based on the PDF version.

----

-## Table of Contents for This Chapter
+### Table of Contents

 - [Choosing Appropriate Inferential Statistics](#choosing-appropriate-inferential-statistics)
 - [Understanding Statistical Significance Tests](#understanding-statistical-significance-tests)